 Movement towards a society focused on human and environmental welfare will require changes in the goals of the economy in addition to complementary governmental policies, whereas no major changes will be needed to continue to focus on high throughput as an economic goal.
 When energy sources are readily available and inexpensive, the goals of the economy will be more easily met, whereas energy limitations will restrict on the options available to agriculture and society.
 The scenarios developed through this work can be used as tools to inform people about choices that must be made to reach more desirable futures for Iowa and similar agricultural regions.

-Peer-reviewed articles from the Iowa Scenarios Experiment:
+Peer-reviewed articles from the experiment:

 Jarchow, M.E., I. Kubiszewski, G.L.D.
 Larsen, G. Zdorkowski, R. Costanza, S. R. Gailans, et al. (2012) The future of agriculture and society in Iowa: four scenarios.
 International Journal of Agricultural Sustainability 10:76-92.